jac-oblong/nonstdlib/doc/adr/generics.md

 - Will likely increase code size as compiler may not be able to optimize away the repeated code into a single function.
 Not necessarily a major concern, though.

-## Generic Array by Not Being Generic
+## Generic Types by Not Being Generic

 One way to keep type safety while also being able to achieve the desired interface is to create a new `Array` struct and associated functions for each desired type.
 This, however, defeats the point